Aubrey Faulkner was an all-rounder in the true sense of the word. Photo courtesy: Wikimedia Commons

 According to Wisden, Faulkner had “the most unorthodox and extraordinary grip”; despite that he had earned a name — especially towards the end of his career — as one of the most reliable batsmen of his era.
 He possessed a complete array of strokes, and yet, if he wanted to put his head down, he was almost impossible to get out — even on under-prepared wickets.
 “Those who saw him play remember his [Faulkner’s] calm assurance and his versatile stroke-play against all types of bowlers,” wrote Johnny Moyes.

 If that was not enough, Faulkner had the rare ability to turn the ball both ways.
 He was a part of the famous googly quartet that so characterised South African cricket in the first decade of the 20th century.
-Reggie Schwarz, who had learned the art from his Middlesex colleague Bernard Bosanquet, had passed it on to Ernie Vogler, Gordon White, and —Faulkner.
+Reggie Schwarz, who had learned the art from his Middlesex colleague Bernard Bosanquet, had passed it on to Bert Vogler, Gordon White, and — Faulkner.
 Of the four Faulkner’s googly was the fastest.
 He also had what Moyes called “a fast yorker uncommon for a slow bowler.”

 Of his fielding Bassano wrote: “His [Faulkner’s] catching in the slips was superb and, in his younger days when mobility was no problem, he could field both close and in the deep with swiftness and certainty in stopping, picking up, and throwing.”

 Faulkner’s Test records are mentioned above.
-Additionally, he had scored 6,366 runs at 36.58 with 13 hundreds and had taken 449 wickets with 33 five-fors and eight ten-fors from 118 First-Class matches.
+Additionally, he had scored 6,366 runs at 36.58 with 13 hundreds and had taken 449 wickets with 33 five-fors and 8 ten-fors from 118 First-Class matches.
 He had also taken 94 catches, 25 of which were in Tests.